close

 Overview

-The Tahquamenon Falls State Park is a 46,179-acre (186.88 km2) state park in the U.S. state of Michigan.
+The Tahquamenon Falls State Park is a 46,179-acre (18,688 ha) public recreation area in the U.S. state of Michigan.
 It is the second largest of Michigan's state parks.
 Bordering on Lake Superior, most of the park is located within Whitefish Township in Chippewa County, with the western section of the park extending into McMillan Township in Luce County.
 The nearest town of any size is Paradise.

 Tahquamenon Falls is also called Rootbeer Falls because of its golden-brown color, caused by tannins from cedar swamps that drain into the river.
 In winter, the ice that accumulates around and in the falls is often colored in shades of green and blue.

 We can help!
 Many campsite reservations are cancelled daily.
-Just tell us when you’d like to camp at Tahquamenon Falls State Park, and how long you want to camp for.
+Just tell us when you’d like to camp at Tahquamenon Falls, and how long you want to camp for.
 We’ll text you when a suitable spot opens up!

 Scan for cancellations